-Figure 27.
+Figure 28.
 SEM views of the silk and spinnerets of Phidippus audax from Iowa City, Iowa.
-A: Ventral view of spinnerets of an immature P. audax.
+1, Ventral view of spinnerets of an immature P. audax.
 Anterior spinnerets (LA and RA) are responsible for production and release of both dragline and attachment disk silk.
-B: Detail from (A) of spigots associated with left anterior spinneret.
-One large spigot (MA or major ampullate) is visible in this view.
-This spigot is associated with one of the four major ampullate glands and production of the dragline.
-The many smaller spigots (P) are associated with the small pyriform glands.
-They produce the many smaller strands of silk that comprise the attachment disk.
-C: Right anterior spinneret of an adult female P. audax.
+2, Right anterior spinneret of an adult female P. audax.
 Both of the two major ampullate spigots (ma) associated with this spinneret can be seen in this view.
 Note the large number of smaller spigots associated with pyriform glands (p).
 Both chemosensory whorled setae (ws) and plume setae (ps) are associated with the spinnerets.
 Both kinds of setae are also found on the tarsus and pretarsus of each leg (Hill 1977b).
 Plume setae are thought to be associated with rapid silk handling.
-D and E: Two views of dragline silk (larger fibers free of surface) and its relationship to attachment disk silk, produced by a penultimate female P. audax.
+3, Detail from (1) of spigots associated with left anterior spinneret.
+One large spigot (MA or major ampullate) is visible in this view.
+This spigot is associated with the small pyriform glands.
+They produce the many smaller strands of silk that comprise the attachment disk.
+4-5, Two views of dragline silk (larger fibers free of surface) and its relationship to attachment disk silk, produced by a penultimate female P. audax.
 These attachment disks were deposited on a smooth plastic surface.
 Note the extruded and flattened appearance of the many smaller diameter fibers of the attachment disk, and their adhesion to the larger dragline fibers.
-Abbreviations: LA and RA: left and right anterior (lateral) spinnerets, LM and RM: left and right anterior (lateral) spinnerets, LM and RM: left and right (posterior) medial spinnerets, LP and RP: left and right posterior (lateral) spinnerets, ma: spigots of the major ampullate (dragline) glands, p: spigots of the pyriform (attachment disk) glands, ws: whorled or chemosensory seta, ps: plume setae.
+Abbreviations: LA and RA: left and right anterior (lateral) spinnerets, LM and RM: left and right (posterior) medial spinnerets, LP and RP: left and right posterior (lateral) spinnerets, main spigots of the major ampullate (dragline) glands, p: spigots of the pyriform (attachment disk) glands, ws: whorled or chemosensory seta, ps: plume setae.